 Glulam Strength Classification

 Glulam members are classified by specific strength properties and are given a rating from a stress classification system.
 The first part of the rating is the reference bending design value, or its flexural loading.
 For example, a 24F signifies that the member has 2,400 pounds per square inch (psi) of flexural loading.
 The second part of the rating is the corresponding modulus of elasticity value of the glulam member.
 For example, a 24F-1.8E indicates a reference bending design value of 2,400 psi and a modulus of elasticity of 1.8 x 10^6 psi.

 Glulam material comes in four different appearance grades, as listed in American National Standards Institute (ANSI) A190.1 (2002):

 - Framing.
 Framing appearance grade is the common choice for homebuilding and other areas where glulam is specified and will be combined with dimension lumber.
 This grade is recommended only for use in concealed areas.

 - Industrial.
 Industrial-grade appearance for glulam material is recommended for areas where the aesthetics are not a major concern.
-Under this appearance grade, the glulam is finished slightly better than with the Framing grade, but it is not an aesthetic product.
-It should be used in areas not visible to general public.
-This appearance grade will show some wood imperfection on its surfaces, such as knots and voids.
+Under this appearance grade, the glulam is finished slightly better than with the framing grade, but it is not an aesthetic product.
+It should be used in areas not visible to the general public.
+This appearance grade shows some wood imperfection on its surfaces, such as knots and voids.